emilianolch/busy_clinic/README.md

 - To keep it simple, the database engine is SQLite.
 In a real world scenario, I would use PostgreSQL.
 - The JSON responses are generated using jbuilder.
 In a real world scenario, where performance is an issue, I would use jsonapi-serializer.
 - The code is linted using Rubocop with a set of rules that I use in my daily work.
-- All the code is covered by Rspec tests, following the TDD approach.
+- ~~All the code~~ _99% of the code_ is covered by Rspec tests, following the TDD approach.
+I forgot to test one important situation in the integration tests.
+Let me know if you find it 😊
 - The API is not versioned.
 In a real world scenario, I would wrap the API in a namespace and version it.

 ## Installation